mnmnotmail/website/volunteered.md

 so it's been a runaway success for the attackers, and a disaster for millions of victims.

 But _email the concept_ is too important to let corporate agendas define its future.
-Email is a foundational Internet application.
+Email is a foundational Internet application[^3].
 Therefore the open source community must act to replace it, and ___act now___.

-So I've drafted a protocol, TMTP[^3], and published implementations of both client[^4] and server[^5] as open source.
+So I've drafted a protocol, TMTP[^4], and published implementations of both client[^5] and server[^6] as open source.
 TMTP is simple, preserving the soul of email, while dramatically reducing its vulnerabilities.
 So how did I arrive here?

-In 2002, after I left the Internet startup I founded in Silicon Valley (Synchron Networks), I began thinking and writing about how one would design a personal-area computing environment[^6] based on the Web user experience&mdash;hyperlinked, multi-format documents.
+In 2002, after I left the Internet startup I founded in Silicon Valley (Synchron Networks), I began thinking and writing about how one would design a personal-area computing environment[^7] based on the Web user experience&mdash;hyperlinked, multi-format documents.
-Its apps and data should be local to your devices, but sharable with others.
+Its apps and data should be local to your devices, but sharable with collaborators and subscribers.
 I sourced one design element from software version control, that each set of related edits to a collection of local-web documents is packaged as a revision.
 When saved, a revision is distributed via a store-and-forward Internet service to all others sharing the collection.

 In 2010-12, I prototyped this in Node.js, as project Elembe.
-It displayed the UI in a browser tab, and distributed revisions via a relay server.
+It presented the UI in a browser tab, and distributed revisions via a relay server.
 It worked well enough, but it was a platform, not an application, and I couldn't see the killer app which would make it fly.
 So I set it aside, and created a pocket-server hardware product,